 Please note that if the absence is due to Covid 19 please contact the school office.
 Out of hours please complete the form – COVID Report Form

 Administration of Drugs and Medicines

 As a school we will administer a prescribed medication if it is a four times daily dose.
 This is because one of the four doses has to be taken during the middle of the day when the child is at school.
 A three times a day prescribed medicine can be taken before the child starts the school day and when they return home.
-The parent/carer will need to complete a ‘Prescibed Medication Form’ and hand it in with the medication via the school office only.
+The parent/carer will need to complete the online form Parental agreement for school to administer prescribed medication Once that form has been completed please email email@example.com to inform the office that medication is required to be given in school.
+At the discretion of the Headteacher the office staff will arrange a time to drop the medicine off.
 All prescribed medicines should be provided in the original container as dispensed by a pharmacist and include the prescriber’s instructions for administration and dosage.
 Medication not in the original container will not be accepted, it must have the child’s name clearly labelled.
 The office staff will then ensure that the medication is stored in the appropriate way either in the locked cupboard in the office or refrigerated in the Staff Room fridge.